 The typical asking rate per listing is in the $30's per square foot per year.
-The Inglewood submarket is experiencing a an increase in rates.
-In the last 3 months, the median rate increased $2 per sqft per year.
-That's a 5% increase in rent.
+The Inglewood submarket is going through a a rise in rates.
+In the last 3 months, the median rate increased $37 per sqft per year.

-Compared to the rest of the Metropolitan Los Angeles market, the Inglewood submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Inglewood region has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 38 listings have been listed, which means leases are probably leasing quickly.
+In the last 90 days, 38 listings have come on the market, which means leases are probably going fast.
 You'll want to be prepared to make an offer immediately.
+About 61% of the available space in the Inglewood are subleases, so you might be able to snag a great spot on a short term.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 2,550 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most properties in this region are approximately 3 floors.
-Most buildings in this market were built in 1973 and are Class B.
+The standard measurement for office space in this area is around 1,510 sqft.
+Most buildings in this region are close to 2 stories.
+Most buildings in this market were built in 1976 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Arts, entertainment, and restaurants are the dominant industries in this region.
 Commute by car is the most popular way to get to work amongst Inglewood occupants.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.